Donkey jacket: Design

 The donkey jacket is derived from the wool sack coat worn by workers in the 19th century, and the Oxford English Dictionary references the term as first used in 1929: "one with leather shoulders and back".
 The jacket usually has two capacious side pockets, and sometimes an inside "poacher's pocket".

 Later versions replaced the leather with a PVC panel covering the shoulder-blade areas.
 This could be fluorescent orange or yellow and is sometimes branded with the name of the company which supplied the jacket, or the name of the company for which the wearer worked.

 Social significance

 The donkey jacket is regarded as typical of the British manual labourer and trade unionist as well as members of the political left.
 It is also favoured by traditionalist Teddy boys, Rockabillys and skinheads.
-Former British Labour Party leader Michael Foot was criticised for wearing what was described incorrectly as a "donkey jacket" at a Remembrance Day wreath laying ceremony and he was shown wearing one on several covers of the satirical magazine Private Eye, and mentioned in Jeffrey Archer's best selling novel, "This Was a Man," at 177.
+Former British Labour Party leader Michael Foot was criticised for wearing what was described incorrectly as a "donkey jacket" at a Remembrance Day wreath-laying ceremony and he was shown wearing one on several covers of the satirical magazine Private Eye.
 Foot's office insisted it was actually a "very expensive short overcoat" chosen by his wife, from Harrods.